Kzug/READMEGenerator/README.md

 ## Description

-an application that displays the daily value of bitcoin
+A project using node that generates a high-quality readme for the user

 ## Motivation for Project

-a project for class, teammates were very interested in cryptocurrency, and it was a chance to do some cool stuff
+class assignment and a way to make readme's easier

 ## Challenges

-flexbox issues
+learning markdown syntax was a little tricky

 ## Installation Instructions

-none, just access to the internet
+node installation is needed as well as the inquirer package and fs

 ## Usage Information

-for anyone interested in bitcoin changes
+Use by running node index.js in the terminal

 ## Contribution Guidelines